John Sinclair (mayor)

-John Sinclair (1827–1906) was an alderman and mayor of Brisbane.
+John Sinclair (1827–1906) was an alderman and mayor of the Town of Brisbane in Queensland, Australia.

 Personal life

 John Sinclair was born at Govan, Lanarkshire, Scotland on 8 December 1827, the son of John Sinclair and Jane Smith.

 John Sinclair married Jane Kelman in Brisbane on 11 August 1857.
 They had several children (most of whom died in infancy):